 And here is part of my son’s loot.
 He’s definitely on the right way, don’t you think?

 And so, after gaming and models, we have reached the manga part.
-In Japan everything is very “visual” and you can here appreciate a manga-style book, that actually is a very technical manual on different martial arts, featuring diagrams and algebric formulas…
+In Japan, everything is very “visual” and you can here appreciate a manga-style book, that actually is a very technical manual on different martial arts, featuring diagrams and algebraic formulas…

-Finally, I could not help buying these two gems: the one on the left is a monthly magazine for hobbyists (from garage kits to the super technical perfect grades), this time mostly dealing with the latest installment of Leiji Matsumoto’s Spaceship Yamato; the one on the right is the famous magazine Famitsu Weekly, definitly a videogamers’ bible and in this issue focused on Koei Tecmo Stars.
+Finally, I could not help buying these two gems: the one on the left is a monthly magazine for hobbyists (from garage kits to the super technical perfect grades), this time mostly dealing with the latest instalment of Leiji Matsumoto’s Spaceship Yamato; the one on the right is the famous magazine Famitsu Weekly, definitely a videogamers’ bible and in this issue focused on Koei Tecmo Stars.

 A shocking truth?